dbarbosapn/coding-solutions-cci/Chapter 1 - Arrays and Strings/1.2 - Check Permutation/README.md

 }
 ```

 This would take O(1) space and O(2n) time, which is still O(n).
-Since we know we have to touch every string
+Since we know we have to touch every string, we know this is the best possible runtime.